Plant Energy Transductions-1

 Thermodynamics is the study of energy and its transformations.
 Before launching into it, it is worth briefly considering what energy is, as it is not as obvious as you might think.
 As Richard Feynman puts it, “you can think of energy as something akin to children's building blocks.
 Say you have ten bricks.
 You let the kid play with them, and then notice that there are only eight left.
 You're slightly worried until you notice that there is a suspicious lump under the sheets of his bed, which looks just like two blocks.
 Ah ha, you think, I still have ten blocks.
 Whilst doing this, three more blocks are secreted by the kid.
 You hunt about, and then notice that the level of water in the bath is slightly higher, just sufficient to account for the volume of the three blocks.
 Then you notice a smell of burning and another missing block, but by checking the carbon dioxide concentration in the air, you deduce that the little brat has burnt one of the blocks.
 And so on.
 Energy is rather like the building blocks, in that you know you have a certain amount of it that never changes, BUT, in reality there are NO literal, concrete building blocks in nature: energy never exists in some 'pure' unadulterated form: it always exists as clever mathematical trickery of the volume displacement, air composition and suspicious lumpiness varieties”.

-Energy therefore can take many forms, none of them more fundamental than the others.
+Energy therefore can take many forms, none of them are more fundamental than the others.
 It can usually be expressed as the multiplication of a potential factor by a capacity factor.
 For example, the energy E, required to compress a gas by a certain volume (capacity factor) ∆V (where ∆ means’ a change in') is simply E = p∆V where p is the pressure of the gas you are trying to compress (potential factor).
 Similarly, the energy you can release from moving a certain amount of charge ∆Q towards an opposite charge producing an electric field of strength E, is E∆Q. The osmotic equivalent is to move a certain mass (M) of molecules with an osmotic potential (C) is E = C∆M; the heat equivalent is to change the entropy (S) of a gas at a certain temperature (T) is E = T∆S; and so on.
 These are the 'block counting' mechanisms we have.
 Ultimately, as Einstein showed, energy and mass are same things: the energy extractable from a system is equal to its mass multiplied by the speed of light squared, E = m c2.
 However, even when considering quite large energy changes, the change in mass is so small as to be negligible, which is why the conservation of energy (the fact that the energy extractable from a system equals the energy originally put into it), and the conservation of mass (mass in = mass out) have traditionally been considered separate laws.
 In fact they are both approximations to the conservation of mass-energy.

 Energy can be loosely defined as the ability of a system to do work on its surroundings.
 Work means moving things, deforming things, breaking things, etc.